vignedev/inadoki/readme.md

 Another thing about `tesseract` is that running I am running them in parallel using `parallel`, that's why in `./gather_video.sh` you see the `export OMP_THREAD_LIMIT=1`, so all CPU threads are utilized to its fullest.
 The OCR process itself takes approximately 30 minutes on a 8 thread CPU with a 3 hour stream.

 After all of that is done, the downloaded stream is located at `gatherer/source`, individual frames at `gatherer/frames` and the finished CSV with the values in `gatherer/data`.
-For the web usage however, there is an extra script called `reparse.js`, which just takes all the data from the folder, calculates a few extra things and puts it together into a JSON, which is then placed into the web directory.
+For the web usage however, there is an extra script called `reparse.js`, which just takes all the data from the folder, calculates a few extra things and puts it together into a JSON, which is then placed into the `json` folder.

 ## License